This article’s core notion is that the “red pill” should only be a phase in men’s development.

 Red Pill Mindset: Be Alpha Or Be Fucked

-First rule to be an alpha male:
+First rule to being an alpha male:

 Again, don’t get me wrong, some men are too nice (also see “No More Mr. Nice Guy“).